utep-cs-systems-courses/project-1-aebeltran13/src/README.md

 -When printing tokens, error message "Segmentation fault (core dumped)" appears.
 This is because print_tokens is trying to access information that is not there.
+-history.c has many warnings due to pointer assignment issues.